What Is a Bone Lesion Biopsy?

-A bone lesion biopsy is a surgical procedure in which a sample of your bone tissue is removed and tested in a laboratory.
-The test is typically used to distinguish between cancerous and noncancerous bone tumors and to diagnose other bone abnormalities.
+A bone lesion biopsy is a surgical procedure in which a doctor removes a sample of your bone tissue and sends it to a laboratory for testing.
+The test typically distinguishes between cancerous and noncancerous bone tumors and diagnoses other bone abnormalities.

 The procedure involves making a small incision, drilling into the bone, and removing a sample of tissue from the lesion inside the bone.
 A lesion is an abnormality in the structure of the bone, which may or may not impact bone growth.
 Not all lesions are cancerous.

 Your doctor may order a bone lesion biopsy if there are signs of abnormalities in your bones.
 These may show up on imaging scans, such as X-rays or CT scans.
-A biopsy helps doctors determine if your bone lesions are caused by cancer, infection, or another condition.
+A biopsy helps doctors determine if your bone lesions are the result of cancer, infection, or another condition.

 Conditions associated with bone tumors or lesions include: